Credit:

 While the best compact washers](https://www.reviewed.com/laundry/best-right-now/the-best-compact-washers) can do an excellent job at cleaning laundry, they don’t run as quickly as full-sized washers.
 Because of their small drum, you can’t fit as many items in one load, which means you’ll do smaller laundry loads more often.
 However, if you only have room for a compact washer, that’s a small trade-off for having laundry in your home.

-How do I know what capacity washer I need?
+How do I know which capacity washer I need?

 Capacity is an important factor to consider when buying a washing machine.
 The size of your family and the amount of dirty laundry you need to process on a daily or weekly basis will determine how large a washer you need.
 The average capacity for a full-size washer is 4.5 to 6 cubic feet, while compact washers average about half that size.

-If you live alone or with a partner, and you do laundry relatively frequently, you may find that a compact washer is totally adequate.
+If you live alone or with a partner and do laundry relatively frequently, you may find that a compact washer is more than adequate.

 Larger families can benefit from full-size washing machines, especially if you do more laundry at once, or save it up for a weekly laundry day.

-Keep in mind that if you buy a super-sized washer, make sure your dryer is big enough to handle all that laundry.
+Keep in mind that if you buy a super-sized washer, your dryer needs to be big enough to handle all that laundry.

 While it may seem like a minor design difference, studies (including ours) have shown that front-load machines are better stain removers and more efficient than top-loaders, and they'll cost you less over time.
 However, they are generally more expensive upfront than their top-load counterparts, which are more ergonomic, in that you don't have to bend over to do the laundry, and more convenient, since all you have to do to add another piece of clothing to an ongoing wash is to just lift the lid and throw it in.